ROCm/AMDMIGraphX/examples/python_nfnet_inference/README.md

 ```
 https://jupyter.org/install
 ```
-2) Connect to your jupyter server and utilize `nfnet_inference.ipynb` notebook file.
+2) Connect to your jupyter, server and utilize `nfnet_inference.ipynb` notebook file.

 ### How to compare MIGraphX to ONNX Runtime for NFNet ONNX model:
 On your terminal, invoke: